Travis Hamonic

-Travis Hamonic (/ˈhæmənɪk/ HAM-ə-nik; born August 16, 1990) is a Canadian professional ice hockey defenseman for the Detroit Red Wings of the National Hockey League (NHL).
+Travis Hamonic (/ˈhæmənɪk/ HAM-ə-nik; born August 16, 1990) is a Canadian professional ice hockey player who is a defenceman and currently an unrestricted free agent.
+He most recently played for the Detroit Red Wings of the National Hockey League (NHL).
 He was drafted 53rd overall by the New York Islanders in the 2008 NHL entry draft.
-He also previously played for the Calgary Flames, Vancouver Canucks and the Ottawa Senators.
+He also previously played for the Calgary Flames, Vancouver Canucks, and Ottawa Senators.

 Early life

 Hamonic, who is of Metis ancestry, grew up on Hamonic Farms in Manitoba, mostly farming with his dad and, at the age of five, discovered ice hockey.
 When he was ten years old, his father Gerald died due to a major heart attack.
 A year after that, Hamonic and his family moved to Winnipeg, where he continued thriving at hockey.
 He said it was his getaway from the thoughts of losing his father.
 He grew up in a religious family and during his time with the Islanders, he wore number 3 as a sign of the Holy Trinity (although Hamonic wore number 36 during his rookie season with the Islanders and later number 24 with the Calgary Flames and number 27 with the Vancouver Canucks).
 ESPN2 series E:60 did a feature on Hamonic titled "In the Name of the Father," an inspirational segment on Hamonic's story.